ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication Manual.md

 -   Meta Logging Option

 The status of replication option can be confirmed by the value of the OPTIONS column in SYS_REPLICATIONS_meta table.
-Please refer to the *General Reference* for in-deph information.
+Please refer to the *General Reference* for in-depth information.

 #### Recovery Option